Special circumstances debt waivers 107-05120030

 6 |

 Consider the need for a social worker referral + Read more ...
-A social worker case consultation or debt waiver referral may be needed in some cases.
-This includes cases where staff:
+Refer to social work for case consultation or debt waiver recommendation in the following cases:

-Note: the staff member applying the waiver is responsible for the decision and remains the decision maker.
+Note: the delegate applying the waiver is responsible for the decision and remains the decision maker.
+Generally, a social work report is not needed if there is available evidence on file to make a determination.
+If a case is particularly complex a social work report may be useful to make informed decisions.
 Is a social worker case consultation or debt waiver referral needed?

 |